plenigo/plenigo.github.io/pages/custom_integration/includes/plenigo_token.md

 |exp|Validity time for the JWT.
 We recommend the current timestamp plus 5 minutes|
 |companyId|Your company id from the plenigo merchant backend|

-Following an example in .NET
+Following an example in C#

 ```c#
 class Plenigo